forseti-security/forseti-security/README.md

 # Forseti Security

-This branch (gh-pages) hosts the content used to build the [forsetisecurity.org](http://forsetisecurity.org) website.
+This branch (forsetisecurity.org) hosts the content used to build the [forsetisecurity.org](http://forsetisecurity.org) website.

 ## License